SmartToolFactory/Compose-Image/README.md

     onUp: (Transform) -> Unit = {},
     content: @Composable () -> Unit
 ) {

 }
 ```

 ## MorphLayout

-Composable that changes dimensions of its content from handles, translates its position
+Composable that changes dimensions of its content with handles, translates its position
 when dragged inside bounds.

-When using be mindful about the parent composable that contains this
+⚠️ Be careful about maximum dimension can be assigned to this Composable with handles
-Composable since maximum width and height this Composable depends on how a Composable,
+because maximum width and height depends on how a Composable,
 Column for instance, lays out its children.
-It can be expanded upto remaining space if other
+It can be expanded up to remaining space if other
-sibling occupy rest of the parent's available space
+siblings occupy rest of the parent's available space set with parent `Layout`

 ```kotlin
 @Composable